seL4/docs/processes/rfc-process.md

-If you try to make a substantial change via the pull-request process, or submit a pull-request that would result in such a change, your request will be rejected and you will be asked to use the RFC process to propose your change.
+If you try to make a substantial change via the pull-request process, your request is likely to be rejected and you will be asked to use the RFC process to propose your change.

-If you are unsure whether a change requires an RFC, ask on the [IRC channel][] or post a question to the [development mailing list][].
+If you are unsure whether a change requires an RFC, ask on the [seL4 Mattermost][] chat or post a question to the [development mailing list][].

 ## The RFC Process